looker-open-source/block-workspace-audit-logs/README.md

 - These tables are queried as a derived table and include 2 additional columns:
   - A hidden `_PARTITIONTIME` column used for filtering on the partition date
   - `GENERATE_UUID() AS pk` for a primary key
-- Fields and customizations added here is _shared logic_ to be leveraged in all subsequent views
+- Fields and customizations added here is **shared logic** to be leveraged in all subsequent views

 The activity view is extended to specific views for each service: [activity_drive](./views/refined/activity_drive.view.lkml), [activity_gmail](./views/refined/activity_gmail.view.lkml), [activity_login](./views/refined/activity_login.view.lkml), [activity_meet](./views/refined/activity_meet.view.lkml), [activity_rules](./views/refined/activity_rules.view.lkml)

-- Fields and customizations added here is _specific to each service_
+- Fields and customizations added here is **specific to each service**

 The usage view is extended to a specific view for: [usage_customer](./views/refined/usage_customer.view.lkml) and [usage_user](./views/refined/usage_user.view.lkml)

-- Fields and customizations added here is _specific to each usage view_
+- Fields and customizations added here is **specific to each usage view**
-- The Customers usage report aggregates Google Workspace service usage information, for all users, across an entire domain.
+- The customer usage report aggregates Google Workspace service usage information, for all users, across an entire domain.
 The user usage report returns Google Workspace service usage information for a particular user in your domain

 ### PDTs